Econergy is developing proposals for a solar farm on land near Exton Lane in Rutland

 • Exton Energy will generate clean, renewable energy which not only reduces carbon emissions to fight the threat of climate change, but also reduces other types of air pollution caused by conventional energy production.

-Econergy is also committed to increasing biodiversity and improving the environment through additional wildlife enhancements at the Exton Energy site.
+Econergy is committed to increasing biodiversity and improving the environment through additional wildlife enhancements at the Exton Energy site.
 We would like to hear from the local community about these ideas to determine how the project could be designed to maximise the positive impacts for both the environment and the local community.

 • Econergy will be submitting a full planning application for Exton Energy to Rutland County Council, which is the local planning authority for the project.